 To encourage the habit of reading in our students, we will continue required summer reading.
-Each student is required to read a minimum of three books this summer—the two required books assigned for his class (listed below) and one other of his choice.
+Each student in the High School is required to read a minimum of three books this summer—the two required books assigned for his class (listed below) and one other of his choice.
 Junior School students read three required books, some of which will be referenced in their classes during the school year.
 Beyond these requirements, students are urged to read as many books as possible.

 Students should return to school in August prepared to discuss the assigned books with a group of peers and a faculty member.
 Each student will also be required to submit to his English teacher a list of the books he read, and parents are asked to sign the list as verification of their son’s reading.
 Students should place more emphasis on quality than on quantity and should read a wide variety of literature.
 They will receive extra credit in English class for reading books beyond this minimum.